stoeps13/connections-doc/source/admin/customize/r_customize_properties_files.md

 |Description|Source location|Save customizations in|
 |-----------|---------------|----------------------|
 |Used in the Atom APIs for informational use only, not for the user|In installedApps/<cell\_name\>/Profiles.ear/lc.profiles.app.war/WEB-INF/lib/lc.profiles.web.app.jar: com/ibm/lconn/profiles/api/actions/resources.properties|customizationDir/strings/com.ibm.lconn.profiles.api.actions.resources.properties|
-|Main resource string file for user interface display in Profiles|In installedApps/<cell\_name\>/Profiles.ear/lc.profiles.app.war/WEB-INF/lib/lc.profiles.web.app.jar: com/ibm/lconn/profiles/strings/ui.properties**Note:** To update the Profiles user interface, you must change the appropriate template file.
+|Main resource string file for user interface display in Profiles|In installedApps/<cell\_name\>/Profiles.ear/lc.profiles.app.war/WEB-INF/lib/lc.profiles.web.app.jar: com/ibm/lconn/profiles/strings/ui.properties!!! note
+    To update the Profiles user interface, you must change the appropriate template file.
 For example, profileDetails.ftl defines the custom section that is rendered when you view someone's profile.
 The business card template renders the same profile when you start someone's business card.

 The key to define a custom section to view a profile in profileDetails.ftl is as follows:

 `<nlsKey="label.displayName"/>`.
 Template files are in: <dmgr profilehome\>/config/cells/<cellname\>/LotusConnections-config/profiles/templates.

+!!! note
-**Note:** The Profiles advanced search page does not have a customization template.
+    The Profiles advanced search page does not have a customization template.
 Update the advanced search page by using the strings folder customization directory.
 Create the following file: com.ibm.lconn.profiles.strings.uilabels.properties.
 Add, for example, the following property/string: `label.advanced.searchForm.attribute.telephoneNumber=Telephone:`.

 |customizationDir/strings/com.ibm.lconn.profiles.strings.ui.properties|
 |Strings for profile field labels|In <dmgr profilehome\>: /config/cells/<cellname\>/LotusConnections-config/profiles/templates/template.properties|customizationDir/strings/com.ibm.lconn.profiles.strings.uilabels.properties|

+!!! note
-**Note:** To customize the Profile field labels take, the following steps:
+    To customize the Profile field labels take, the following steps:

 -   Stop Connections and shut down the Dmgr.
 -   Browse to C:\\IBM\\WebSphere\\AppServer\\profiles\\Dmgr01\\config\\cells\\Your\_Cell01\\LotusConnections-config\\profiles\\templates\\resources\\nls.